wp-cli/handbook/philosophy.md

 If a command provides useful functionality, but it doesn't have anything to do with WordPress, it doesn't belong in WP-CLI.
 Similarly, an idea for a command is often better implemented as documentation.

-## Consistency makes an enjoyable user experience.
+## Consistency makes for an enjoyable user experience.

 Whenever possible, commands should emulate one another with consistent usage behavior, argument names, and documentation.